Join us

 Visiting Professorships

-If you are at a more advanced point in your career and would like to join the group for up to 3 months to collaborate with us, then the University of Bristol Benjamin Meaker Visiting Professorship Scheme may be for you.
+If you are at a more advanced point in your career and would like to join the group, then the University of Bristol Benjamin Meaker Annual Awards Scheme may be for you.
+This programme is for year-long awards, during which the International Academic Collaborator and their University of Bristol (UoB) Academic Host will undertake collaborative research development, working towards joint funding bids, international co-authored publications, and knowledge exchange between our wider university communities.
 Again, contact any member of the Petrology Group if you are interested.